erichards52/QuickAlignStats/README.md

 LOOKUP = [pow(10, -0.1 * q) for q in range(100)]
 ```

-## Calculation for mean and median alignment qualities
+## Calculation for mean and median alignment accuracy
 ```
 alignQuals=[]